Expand To Show Full Article

 Scottish Highlands

-The majority of Rabbie’s Scotland tour packages last a single day meaning they’re perfect for day trips from Edinburgh and Glasgow, but they also run multi-day excursions that last up to two weeks.
+The majority of Rabbie’s Scotland tour packages last a single day, meaning they’re perfect for day trips from Edinburgh and Glasgow, but they also run multi-day excursions that last up to two weeks.
+That means you can spend your entire holiday being driven around by expert guides who’ll show you the best places to visit while sharing tales that immerse you in Scotland’s culture.

 The following list will give you an insight into what you can expect to see over 1 or 2 days on a Rabbie’s Scottish Highlands tour which will take you across breathtaking mountain scenery, battle-ravaged castles, and spectacular lochs and glens.

-Highland Lochs, Glens & Whisky – 1 day tour
+Highland Lochs, Glens & Whisky – 1 Day Tour

 Itinerary: